odayakabe/web/docs/asyncsteps/first-steps.md

 ## Steps

-"Step" is continuous executed code fragment.
+"Step" is continuously executed code fragment.
 Each such step can add other "inner" steps during execution.

 Step is represented by a callable.
 It must always take `asi` interface